broadinstitute/dsp-appsec-infrastructure-apps/sdarq/README.md

 Run `python3 app.py` , it will run in the port 8080 of your localhost

+### Questions
-If you have questions, please reach out appsec team.
+If you have questions, please reach out to appsec team.